AI voice receptionist for small business: what it is, what it costs, and whether it is worth it

 What an AI voice receptionist actually is

 An AI voice receptionist is software that answers your business phone in a natural voice, holds a real conversation with the caller, and completes the task they called about.
-It can answer common questions, book or reschedule appointments, take a message with the details you actually need, qualify the lead, and route urgent calls to a human.
-People search for the same thing under a few different names: AI reception service, AI reception software, AI voice reception, virtual receptionist, or AI answering service.
-They all point at the same idea, a system that picks up when you cannot.
+It answers common questions, books or reschedules appointments, takes a message with the details you actually need, qualifies the lead, and routes urgent calls to a human.
+People search for the same thing under different names.
+AI reception service, AI reception software, AI voice reception, virtual receptionist, AI answering service.
+Same idea.
+A system that picks up when you cannot.

 The difference from old phone systems is worth stating plainly.
-An old auto attendant makes the caller press one for this and two for that, which most callers hate.
+An old auto attendant makes the caller press one for this and two for that, which every caller hates.
 A voicemail box just records a message that, in practice, nobody leaves.
 An AI voice receptionist talks like a person, understands what the caller wants, and gets it done on the spot.

 §